Vince14Genius/Simple-3D-Renderer-using-p5.js/README.md

 # Simple-3D-Renderer-using-p5.js

-A simple 3D renderer, created using the library p5.js, only supports rotation along the y-axis (movement is allowed on all axes); it is done by translating points from 3D space to a 2D screen using simple vector &amp; trig operations, and this project is used for my Math IA.
+A simple 3D renderer, created using the 2D graphics library p5.js.
+It only supports rotation along the y-axis (movement is allowed on all axes), and works by translating points from 3D space to a 2D screen using simple vector & trig operations.

+This project is created for my Math IA, an assignment for the higher level mathematics course in the International Baccalaureate program.

 ## Instructions & Controls